 Monday, August 23, 2010

-I love writing my thoughts down on my computer while I'm in bed
+I love writing my thoughts on my computer while I'm in bed with the

-with my windows wide open- especially on these hot summer nights in Provo.
+windows wide open, especially on these hot summer nights in Provo.

-I love it even more when it is windy and I can hear the chimes
+I enjoy it even more when it's windy, as I can hear the chimes hanging

 But tonight was the ultimate because it rained while the wind blew.

-After church, I was remembering our recent family Back to School Feast
+I remembered our recent family Back to School Feast

 to the Briar House to snap a few photos of the evening.

-I will write about it tomorrow and reveal our newest Family Theme, too.
+I will write about it tomorrow and reveal our newest Family Theme.

 I will also show you the gifts Mr. Nielson and I presented to the Nies